-Teaching English as a Foreign Language
+Teaching English as a Foreign Language 2023-24

-School of Arts, Culture and Language
+School of Arts, Culture And Language

-Semester 1 a 2
+Module - Semester 2

 This module provides an introduction to the teaching of EFL through practice and theory and by examining a range of contexts in which English language teaching and learning takes place.

 Topics will include the following:

 1.The nature of EFL teaching contexts.

 2.Methodologies employed in the EFL classroom.

 4.Strategies used teaching vocabulary, grammar, writing, speaking, reading & listening.